mariodavid/cuba-component-data-import/README.md

 ## Supported file types

-Multiple filetypes are supported by this application component.
+Multiple file types are supported by this application component.
 Information and requirements for certain file types will be described below.

 Example files can be found in the [example-data](https://github.com/mariodavid/cuba-component-data-import/blob/master/example-data) subdirectory.